teocheta/DevOps-Tech-Summer-Practice-2024/FlaviaBusnatu/Notes.md

 man -f ls -> to see what sections/pages we have available man -f intro -> shows us multiple sections available whatis ls shows short description of the functionality = man -f ls

+Work with directories
+mkdir filename -> to create a directory mkdir testdir{1..10} -> create 10 directories, starting with testdir1 to testdir10
+mkdir f1 f2 f3 ....
+mkdir -p parentdir/childdir{01..100} ->with -p we allowed the system to create parent directory and Under the parentdir we created 100 files, from childdir001 to childdir100 cd filename -> In order to change the directory pwd ->This command shows your current work directory. cd .. ->We can come back to the previous directory

+There is a built-in variable called $HOME.
+This variable contains the path to the current user home directory cd $HOME = cd ~ = cd rmdir filename -> to remove a directory rmdir testdir{1..10}

+we can remove parent directory only when it is empty